dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1701.md

 Of course, during development the programmers did not have a server farm.
 Indeed, they simply ran all three executables in three different processes on a single machine.
 They developed this way for several years.
 But they were convinced that their architecture was right.
 And so, even though they were executing in a single machine, they continued all the object instantiations, all the serializations, all the marshaling and de-marshaling, all the building and parsing of messages, all the socket communications, and all the extra stuff in a single machine.

-1. The word「architecture」appears in quotes here because three-tier is not an architecture; it’s a topology.
+1. The word「architecture」appears in quotes here because three-tier is not an architecture; it's a topology.

-It’s exactly the kind of decision that a good architecture strives to defer.
+It's exactly the kind of decision that a good architecture strives to defer.

 161